wp-plugins/meneame-comments-to-wp/readme.txt

 2. Activate the plugin, if you've installed it in the "mu-plugins" it's not necessary.

-3. Now go to Settings->MenÈame Comments to WP and click "MenÈame Comments First Load".
+3. Now go to Settings->Men√©ame Comments to WP and click "Men√©ame Comments First Load".
 This will download all the comments of every post sent to meneame and it will activate a system to check for new comments in meneame for posts sent less than 7 days ago.